sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 While this looks like a good objective, the number of paths will most likely be too high.
 Take a state machine that has a loop, i.e., a transition from state X to Y and a transition from state Y to X.
 When creating paths we can keep going back and forth these two states.
-This leads to an infinite amount of paths.
+This leads to an infinite number of paths.
 Obviously, we cannot test all the paths.
 We will need to take a different approach.

 The idea is that when using paths to derive test cases, we want each loop to be executed once.
-This way we have a finite amount of paths to create test cases for.
+This way we have a finite number of paths to create test cases for.
 We derive these tests by using a transition tree, which spans the graph of the state machine.
 Such a transition tree is created as follows: